cockroachdb/docs/v22.2/drop-owned-by.md

 ## Required privileges

-The role must have the `DROP` [privilege](security-reference/authorization.html#managing-privileges) on the specified objects. `DROP OWNED BY` cannot be performed if the user has synthetic privileges.
+The role must have the `DROP` [privilege](security-reference/authorization.html#managing-privileges) on the specified objects.

+`DROP OWNED BY` will result in an error if the user was granted a privilege using the `GRANT SYSTEM ...` command.
+To work around this, use `SHOW SYSTEM GRANTS FOR <role>` and then use `REVOKE SYSTEM ...` for each privilege in the result.

 ## Synopsis